 We will always make as much information available as possible.
 However, there are certain circumstances where the council is legally permitted to withhold information from you.
 If we propose to withhold information, we will tell you why.
 You have the right to ask the council to review its decision about any information which is being withheld from you and this would be carried out by an independent officer within the council.

 If you are still dissatisfied, you can appeal to the Scottish Information Commissioner.
-The Commissioner can use his powers to ensure that information is provided.
+The Commissioner will review the information request and the information provided to ensure the Freedom of Information (Scotland) Act 2002 legislation is being applied.

 Making a request for information

-If you need help with your request, please contact the Information Governance Manager.
+If you need help with your request, please contact the FOI/EIR Team.

 Under the Freedom of Information (Scotland) Act 2002, we have 20 working days to respond to your request, from receipt of the enquiry.